Our Duty of Care

-Our invoices also include an office service charge to cover the cost of photocopying, file set up, telephone, fax, postal and legal form expenses.
+Our invoices also include an office service charge to cover the cost of photocopying, file set up, telephone, fax, postal, and form expenses.
 This charge can vary depending on the complexity of the file.

 There may be times where you have instructed us to send an invoice to a third party for payment, however, you remain responsible for the debt should that third party fail to pay.

-If we are holding significant funds on your behalf, at your request, we will place those funds on an interest bearing account with ANZ Bank.
+If we are holding significant funds on your behalf, at your request, we will place those funds on an interest-bearing account with the ANZ Bank.
+We cannot do this unless we have received the required completed bank forms from you.
 We charge an administration fee of 5% of the gross interest earned for this service.

-By law we are required to keep your files which have finished for 7 years.
-After that time we may destroy those files without contacting you.
-This does not include your valuable or important documents which we hold on behalf of you in our secure storage room – we will hold these indefinitely.
-There is no charge for this service.
+By law, we are required to keep your files on matters that are completed seven (7) years.
+After that time, we may destroy those files without contacting you.
+This does not include your valuable or important documents (such as your Will) that we hold on your behalf of you.
+These will be held in secure storage.

 Termination of Legal Services

-You have the right to terminate our services at any time on any matter or matters.
+You have the right to terminate our services at any time on any matter.
 Provided that you have paid all of our invoices on all matters, we will (on request) provide to you all the documents and files we hold on your behalf.
 We may, on reasonable notice to you, end our engagement at any time should the client/lawyer relationship break down for any reason.

-We have a procedure for complaints to ensure any problem is dealt with promptly and fairly.
-If you feel comfortable, please direct your complaint to the person in the our firm who you have been dealing with.
-If you don’t feel comfortable approaching this person, please contact the following people by telephone (03 544 788) or emailing them:
+If you’re not happy with Knapps’ service, we have a procedure to ensure any problem is dealt with promptly and fairly.
+If you feel comfortable about this, please contact the person in our firm who you have been dealing with.
+If you feel awkward approaching this person, please contact our General Manager Joe Sims on 03 544 7888 or by emailing: email@example.com

-The NZ Law Society also operates a Lawyers Complaints Service and you can receive assistance or make a complaint by ringing 0800 261 801.
+The New Zealand Law Society also operates a Lawyers Complaints Service.
+You can receive assistance or make a complaint by ringing 0800 261 801.

 Lawyers Fidelity Fund

-The NZ Law Society maintains the Lawyers Fidelity Fund for the purposes of providing clients of lawyers with protection against losses arising from theft by lawyers.
-The most the Fidelity Fund can compensate you is $100,000.
+The New Zealand Law Society maintains the Lawyers Fidelity Fund for the purposes of providing clients of lawyers with protection against losses arising from theft by lawyers.
+The maximum the Fidelity Fund can compensate you is $100,000.
 The Fidelity Fund will not usually cover loss relating to money a lawyer is instructed to invest on behalf of a client.